romainsacchi/carculator/docs/modeling.rst

 selected from the LCI background database).

-The battery-related parameters considered in ``carculator`` for 2020 are shown in Table 6.
-For LFP batteries, "blade battery" or "cell-to-pack" battery configurations are considered, as introduced by CATL [9]_ and BYD [10]_, two major LFP battery suppliers in Asia.
+The battery-related parameters considered in ``carculator`` for 2020 are shown in :ref:`Table 6 <table-6>`.
+For LFP batteries, "blade battery" or "cell-to-pack" battery configurations are considered, as introduced by CATL :cite:`ct-1113` and BYD :cite:`ct-1049`, two major LFP battery suppliers in Asia.
 This greatly increases the cell-to-pack ratio and the gravimetric energy density at the pack level.